rhayes777/PyAutoFit/docs/overview/scientific_workflow.rst

 Model Composition
 -----------------

-Many scientific workflows require composing and fitting many different models.

-The simplest examples are when slight tweaks to the model are required, for example:
+In many scientific workflows, there's often a need to construct and fit a variety of different models.
+This could range from making minor adjustments to a model's parameters to handling complex models with thousands of parameters and multiple components.

+For simpler scenarios, adjustments might include:

-- **Parameter Assignment**: Fix certain parameters to input values or linking parameters in the model together so they have the same values.
+- **Parameter Assignment**: Setting specific values for certain parameters or linking parameters together so they share the same value.
-- **Parameter Assertions**: Place assertions on model parameters, for example requiring that one parameter is higher than another parameter.
+- **Parameter Assertions**: Imposing constraints on model parameters, such as requiring one parameter to be greater than another.
-- **Model Arithmitic**: Use arithmitic to define relations between parameters, for example a ``y = mx + c`` where ``m`` and ``c`` are model parameters.
+- **Model Arithmetic**: Defining relationships between parameters using arithmetic operations, such as defining a linear relationship like `y = mx + c`, where `m` and `c` are model parameters.

-In more complex situations, models with many thousands of parameters consisting of many model components may be fitted.
+In more intricate cases, models might involve numerous parameters and complex compositions of multiple model components.

-**PyAutoFit**'s advanced model composition API has many tools for compositing complex models, including constructing models from lists of Python classes and hierarchies of Python classes.
+**PyAutoFit** offers a sophisticated model composition API designed to handle these complexities.
+It provides tools for constructing elaborate models using lists of Python classes and hierarchical structures of Python classes.

-The `model cookbook <https://pyautofit.readthedocs.io/en/latest/cookbooks/model.html>`_ gives a full run-through of the model composition API.
+For a detailed exploration of these capabilities, you can refer to the `model cookbook <https://pyautofit.readthedocs.io/en/latest/cookbooks/model.html>`_, which provides comprehensive guidance on using the model composition API.
+This resource covers everything from basic parameter assignments to constructing complex models with hierarchical structures.

 Searches
 --------

-Different model-fitting problems require different methods to fit the model.
+Different model-fitting problems often require different approaches to fitting the model effectively.

-The search appropriate for your problem depends on many factors:
+The choice of the most suitable search method depends on several factors:

-- **Model Dimensions**: How many parameters does the model and its non-linear parameter space consist of?
+- **Model Dimensions**: How many parameters constitute the model and its non-linear parameter space?
-- **Model Complexity**: Different models have different parameter degeneracies requiring different non-linear search techniques.
+- **Model Complexity**: Different models exhibit varying degrees of parameter degeneracy, which necessitates different non-linear search techniques.
-- **Run Times**: How fast does it take to evaluate a likelihood and perform the model-fit?
+- **Run Times**: How efficiently can the likelihood function be evaluated and the model-fit performed?
+- **Gradients**: If your likelihood function is differentiable, leveraging JAX and using a search that exploits gradient information can be advantageous.

-**PyAutoFit** supports many non-linear searches ensuring that each user can find the best method for their problem.
+**PyAutoFit** provides support for a wide range of non-linear searches, ensuring that users can select the method best suited to their specific problem.

-In the early stages of setting up your scientific workflow, you should experiment with different searches, determine which reliable infer the maximum likelihood fits to the data and profile which ones do so in the faster times.
+During the initial stages of setting up your scientific workflow, it's beneficial to experiment with different searches.
+This process helps identify which methods reliably infer maximum likelihood fits to the data and assess their efficiency in terms of computational time.

-The `search cookbook <https://pyautofit.readthedocs.io/en/latest/cookbooks/search.html>`_ gives a full run-through of all non-linear searches that are available and how to customize them.
+For a comprehensive exploration of available search methods and customization options, refer to the `search cookbook <https://pyautofit.readthedocs.io/en/latest/cookbooks/search.html>`_.
+This resource covers detailed guides on all non-linear searches supported by PyAutoFit and provides insights into how to tailor them to your needs.

 .. note::